ravi-teja-sunkara/Deep-Reinforcement-Learning-Algorithm-DQN/README.md

 # Deep-Reinforcement-Learning-Algorithm-DQN
-The project combines reinforcement learning and deep learning.
+The project combines reinforcement learning and deep learning

+**University at Buffalo - CSE574: Introduction to Machine Learning**
+<p>Project 4</p>

 ### Overview
 The project combines reinforcement learning and deep learning.
 Your task is to teach the agent to navigate